mitre-attack/attack-stix-data/README.md

 └─ index.md ∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙∙ [5] Collection Index markdown
 ```

-**[1]** Each domain of ATT&CK (Enterprise, Mobile and ICS) is represented as a series of STIX 2.1 [collections](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collections) representing the individual releases of the dataset, organized within the collection folders.
+**[1]** Each domain of ATT&CK (Enterprise, Mobile and ICS) is represented as a series of  STIX 2.1 [collection](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collections) bundles representing the individual releases of the dataset, organized within the collection folders.

-**[2]** Each domain includes an collection file without version markings which will always match the most recent release of the dataset.
-Use this if you want to retrieve the current release and not a specific release of the dataset.
+**[2]** Each domain includes a STIX 2.1 collection bundle without version markings which will always match the most recent release of the dataset.

-**[3]** Each STIX bundle in the collection folders is a represents a specific release of the collection.
+**[3]** Each STIX bundle in the collection folders represents a specific release of the collection.
 Learn more in our [collections](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collections) document.

 **[4]** The [collection index JSON](https://raw.githubusercontent.com/mitre-attack/attack-stix-data/master/index.json) lists the contents of this repository in a machine-readable format.
 Learn more in our [collections](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collection-indexes) document.

-**[5]** The [collection index markdown](/index.md) lists the contents of the collection index in a human-readable format.
+**[5]** The [collection index markdown](/index.md) lists the contents of this repository in a human-readable format.

 ## Supporting Documentation